-Earlier, we mentioned that MPAC continues to review major property changes — like new structures being built or demolished — in between official assessment updates.
-When MPAC calculates a new value for your property after a big change, that new value will still be based on the last set valuation period.
+Earlier, we mentioned that MPAC continues to review significant property changes — like new structures being built or demolished — between official assessment updates.
+When MPAC calculates a new value for your property after a substantial change, that new value will still be based on the last set valuation period.

 To review the information that MPAC has on your home, Baxter advises homeowners to visit aboutmyproperty.ca.
-If any of the information is incorrect, you should contact MPAC to have it updated.
+If any information is incorrect, you should contact MPAC to have it updated.

-Baxter encourages all property owners to visit the site, which also allows them to compare their property to properties within their area.
-In general, it also helps homeowners “gain clarity on the information that we have on their file related to their property.”
+Baxter encourages all property owners to visit the site, allowing them to compare their property to properties within their area.
+It also helps homeowners “gain clarity on the information that we have on their file related to their property,” says Baxter.

-Will a new MPAC assessment affect my home insurance rate?
+Will an MPAC assessment affect my home insurance rate?

 Given that your home insurance rate is partly determined by how much it would cost to fix your home in the case of an emergency, the question is worth asking.